TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/File/Properties/Appearance.rst

     elementBrowserEnabled (boolean)
         Hides or displays the element browser button in inline records

-    This property can also be overridden by page TSconfig.
+    This property can also be overridden by :ref:`page TSconfig <tceform>`.